Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework2.md

 FAILED tests/test_calculate_age.py::test_calculate_age - AssertionError: assert 'Age not calc....
 ================================== 1 failed, 1 passed in 2.01s ==================================
 ```
-It is evident that all the tests are passed completely except the test for age calculation.
-In the test results, only 50% lines are tested in age calculation function.
-In age calculation, 'if' is used to return different results depend on the input.
-The user created in the fixture fit one of the conditions (dob = None) and return one result.
-However, another result cannot be tested until date of birth is not equal to None.
+It is evident that the test for full name function is passed but the test for age calculation function failed because of incorrect input data.
+I use string instead of date for the data type of the date of birth which is a parameter in the function.
+It tests the scenario when the user enter letters instead of numbers.
+The function should validate the data type first and return data type error.
 ### Continuous integration (optional)
 Consider using GitHub Actions (or other) to establish a continuous integration pipeline.
 If you do so then please provide a link to the .yml and a screenshot of the results of a workflow run.